gbevin/ReceiveMIDI/README.md

 ## SendMIDI compatibility

 The output of the ReceiveMIDI tool is compatible with the SendMIDI tool, allowing you to store MIDI message sequences and play them back later.
 By using Unix-style pipes on the command-line, it's even possible to chain the receivemidi and sendmidi commands in order to forward MIDI messages.

+If you changed the octave for middle C or are outputting hexadecimal numbers instead of the default decimal numbers, make sure that you set up SendMIDI with the same parameters.

 SendMIDI can be downloaded from https://github.com/gbevin/SendMIDI